Do you know your TIT from your TOT, your BKK from your PATTS, or your 555 from your OMB?

 You don't care, right?

 I know, acronyms have got way out of hand.
 I blame social media and lazy kids.
 But hey, if you can't beat 'em you might as well join 'em.

-So it has fallen on me to be the first to put together a definitive expat acronym/abbreviation guide to ensure you stay at the forefront of cool while living in Thailand.
+So, as a bit of fun, I have taken it upon myself to put together the first definitive expat acronym guide, to ensure you stay at the forefront of cool while living in Thailand.

 Land Of Smiles: Thailand.